 - How do I know if my plan meets the minimum coverage levels?

-- When will I get my card?
+- When will I get my insurance ID cards?

 Some doctor’s offices offer delayed billing.
 Which means that you can visit the doctor and then pay the bill at a later time.
 When your proof of insurance cards arrive you can bring them to the doctor’s office and they will remove any charges that are covered by the insurance plan.
 Be sure to discuss your situation with someone in the doctor’s office before your visit.
 In some offices delayed billing is not available.
 In those cases you must pay the full price for your visit.
 After you receive your proof of insurance cards, you can work with the insurance company to be reimbursed for the amount that should have been covered by the insurance plan.